 - Has new symptoms or current symptoms get worse

 - Shows behavior that concerns friends, family, or teachers, and others express concern about this behavior and ask you to seek help

 Schizophrenia may increase a child’s risk for suicidal thinking.

 Key points about schizophrenia in children

-- Schizophrenia is a serious, life-long mental illness.
-It can be treated by not cured.
+- Schizophrenia is a serious, lifelong mental illness.
+It can be treated but not cured.